MohammadAshmir786/Handwritten_Digit_Recognition/README.md

 3. Build the CNN model.
 4. Compile and train the model using callbacks for early stopping and model checkpointing.
 5. Save the best model as `best_model.keras`.
+6. The model achieves an accuracy of around **99.93%** on the MNIST test set.

 ### Model Architecture 📝
 The CNN model consists of: